Mira Marko Debelak Deržaj: Bibliography

-Since 1925 she has masterfully described her ascent and mountain tours in Planinski vestnik.
+From 1925, she had masterfully described her ascents and mountain tours in Planinski vestnik.

 In 1933, she wrote Climbing Technique, the first serious climbing manual in Slovenia.

 In 1936, together with Fanny Susan Copeland, she published A Short Guide to the Slovenian Alps (Yugoslavia) for British and American Tourists.

 She translated Kugy's work From My Life in the Mountains (1937).

-Her Chronicle of Triglav, which was published in Planinski vestnik (1947–1949), was the most carefully analyzed until now the overview of Triglav elevations and events along Triglav for the time of 1744-1940.
+Her Chronicle of Triglav, which was published in Planinski vestnik (1947–1949), was the most carefully analysed overview of Triglav elevations and events along Triglav for the time of 1744-1940.